Presidential eligibility of Donald Trump

 Eligibility of Donald Trump on GOP primary ballots by state prior to Trump v.
 Anderson:

-Donald Trump's eligibility to run in the 2024 U.S. presidential election was the subject of dispute due to his alleged involvement in the January 6 Capitol attack under Section 3 of the Fourteenth Amendment to the U.S. Constitution, which disqualifies insurrectionists against the United States from holding office if they have previously taken an oath to support the constitution.
+Donald Trump's eligibility to run in the 2024 U.S. presidential election was the subject of dispute due to his involvement in the January 6 Capitol attack under Section 3 of the Fourteenth Amendment to the U.S. Constitution, which disqualifies insurrectionists against the United States from holding office if they have previously taken an oath to support the constitution.
 Courts or officials in three states—Colorado, Maine, and Illinois—ruled that Trump was barred from presidential ballots.
 However, the Supreme Court in Trump v.
 Anderson (2024) reversed the ruling in Colorado on the basis that state governments did not have the authority to enforce Section 3 against federal elected officials.

 In December 2023, the Colorado Supreme Court in Anderson v.
 Griswold ruled that Trump had engaged in insurrection and was ineligible to hold the office of President, and ordered that he be removed from the state's primary election ballots as a result.
-Later that same month, Maine Secretary of State Shenna Bellows also ruled that Trump engaged in insurrection and was therefore ineligible to be on the state's primary election ballot.
+Later that same month, Maine secretary of state Shenna Bellows also ruled that Trump engaged in insurrection and was therefore ineligible to be on the state's primary election ballot.
 An Illinois judge ruled Trump was ineligible for ballot access in the state in February 2024.
 All three states had their decisions unanimously reversed by the United States Supreme Court.
 Previously, the Minnesota Supreme Court and the Michigan Court of Appeals both ruled that presidential eligibility cannot be applied by their state courts to primary elections, but did not rule on the issues for a general election.
 By January 2024, formal challenges to Trump's eligibility had been filed in at least 34 states.

 On January 5, 2024, the Supreme Court granted a writ of certiorari for Trump's appeal of the Colorado Supreme Court ruling in Anderson v.
 Griswold and heard oral arguments on February 8.
 On March 4, 2024, the Supreme Court issued a ruling unanimously reversing the Colorado Supreme Court decision, ruling that states had no authority to remove Trump from their ballots and that only Congress has the ability to enforce Section 3 of the Fourteenth Amendment.

 Donald Trump went on to receive the Republican nomination and win the 2024 presidential election.